tsmith512/bframes/content/docs/cookbook/signed-url/index.md

 requires signed URLs to be viewed.
 Replacing that video ID in the URL with a signed URL token will make it playable.

-This form can send a Video ID to a Worker that will create and return a signed URL token on a video.
-Storing the key in a Worker and signing URLs there eliminates the need to make Cloudflare API calls while also preventing leaking the signing key to an end-user's computer.
+This form can send a Video ID to a Worker that will generate a signed URL for a video.
 Give it a try.

 <div>
   <form>